apollographql/apollo-client/docs/source/read-and-write.md

 <h2 id="readquery">`readQuery`</h2>

-The `readQuery` method is very similar to the [`query` method on `ApolloClient`][] except that `readQuery` will _never_ make a request to your GraphQL server. `query` will first see if there is enough data to fulfill the query in the cache.
-If there is then that data will be returned from the cache.
-If there is not enough data `query` will send a request to your [network interface][].
+The `readQuery` method is very similar to the [`query` method on `ApolloClient`][] except that `readQuery` will _never_ make a request to your GraphQL server.
+The `query` method, on the other hand, may send a request to your server if the appropriate data is not in your cache whereas `readQuery` will throw an error if the data is not in your cache. `readQuery` will _always_ read from the cache.
+You can use `readQuery` by giving it a GraphQL query like so:

 [`query` method on `ApolloClient`]: apollo-client-api.html#ApolloClient.query
-[network interface]: network.html

-`readQuery`, on the other hand, will _always_ read from the cache.
-If there is not enough data in the cache then `readQuery` will throw an error instead of sending a network request.
-You can use `readQuery` by giving it a GraphQL query like so:

 ```js
 const { todo } = client.readQuery({